mdn/content/files/en-us/learn/javascript/building_blocks/return_values/index.md

 The [`replace()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) function is invoked on the `myText` string, and is passed two parameters:

-1. the substring to find ('cold').
+- The substring to find ('cold')
-2. the string to replace it with ('warm').
+- The string to replace it with ('warm')

 When the function completes (finishes running), it returns a value, which is a new string with the replacement made.
 In the code above, the result of this return value is saved in the variable `newString`.